Identifying unofficial invoices and registers

 You can check your renewal dates by logging on to online services.

-The companies sending unofficial invoices access your details by searching through publicly accessible information.
-These companies aren't associated with us or any other legitimate government agency.
+Organisations sending unofficial invoices access your details by searching through publicly accessible information.
+They aren't associated with us or any other legitimate government agency.

 You don't need to pay them to use our services.